How to Find Final Velocity: A complete walkthrough

 4. Incorporating Forces:

 Newton's second law of motion (F = ma) provides a link between forces and acceleration.
-If you know the net force acting on an object, you can calculate its acceleration (a = F/m), and then use the kinematic equations to find the final velocity.
+Still, if you know the net force acting on an object, you can calculate its acceleration (a = F/m), and then use the kinematic equations to find the final velocity.
 This is particularly relevant when dealing with friction or other resistive forces.

 5. Analyzing Projectile Motion: